 “The best part about this whole thing is that a blind woman designed it.
 A blind woman who has worked for the company for 18 years designed it.
 So, it is not some sighted person that came up with this idea.
 This is somebody who is blind, who understands, who gets it.
 It’s amazing.
 I think that Herbal Essences has done a great job.”

-Based on the success of the initial trial, P&G rolled out the new inclusive design across all its Herbal Essences bio:renew shampoos and conditioners.
+Following the success of the initial trial, P&G implemented the inclusive design across its entire range of Herbal Essences bio:renew shampoos and conditioners.

-“I was happy to hear about the new-and-improved, tactile shampoo and conditioner bottles,” writes Blogger and BE MY EYES user Tia Wojciechowski, who sat in on the webinar.
+“I was pleased to hear about the new and improved, tactile shampoo and conditioner bottles,” writes Blogger and BE MY EYES user Tia Wojciechowski, who participated in the webinar.

-The long-term aim of P&G’s project is to encourage more manufacturers to create inclusive packaging designs for beauty and personal care products, which are often used by visually impaired consumers at times when they are unable to rely on glasses or contact lenses.
-The simple icon approach applied to Herbal Essences bio:renew could provide a global way of allowing differentiation, bringing freedom and confidence to millions of blind and visually impaired consumers in the US and elsewhere.
+P&G’s project has a lasting aim of inspiring other manufacturers to develop inclusive packaging designs for beauty and personal care items, frequently used by visually impaired consumers when glasses or contact lenses are unavailable.
+The straightforward icon method implemented in Herbal Essences bio:renew has the potential to serve as a universal means of distinguishing products, offering independence and confidence to millions of blind and visually impaired consumers, both in the UK and worldwide.